SreenijaKurra/Marketing-Operations-Analysis/README.md

 Lastly, on the marketing front, we should double down on what guests already love breakfast, Wi-Fi, and quiet surroundings while also repositioning underappreciated features like ease of parking and interior design through refreshed visuals and guest testimonials.

-In summary, we are already delivering on our key promises — now we focus on fine-tuning the rest of the experiences by marketing our strengths rightly to get ahead.
+In summary, we are already delivering on our key promises.
+Now we focus on fine-tuning the rest of the experiences by marketing our strengths rightly to get ahead.